Row-aware Randomized SVD with applications: Row-aware randomized SVD

 The previous results may appear difficult to interpret at first glance due to the presence of several parameters.
 However, clearer results can be obtained by making appropriate choices for the parameters $u$ and $t$.
 For example, setting $t = \mathtt e$ and $u = \sqrt{2 \ell}$ leads to simpler bounds with failure probability at most $3 \mathtt e^{-\ell}$.

 The bounds in Theorem~\ref{teo1}--\ref{teo_Frobenius_error} are very similar to those in Theorem~\ref{Th1_RSVD}--\ref{them_RSVD}.
 The only difference is the presence of the scalar $\sigma_{k+1}/\sigma_k\leq1$.
 Therefore, Theorem~\ref{teo1}--\ref{teo_Frobenius_error} show that the improvements coming from adopting the R-RSVD in place of the standard RSVD depend on the singular value distribution of $\bA$.

-As for the bounds in Theorem~\ref{Th1_RSVD}--\ref{them_RSVD}, also the bounds in Theorem~\ref{teo1}--\ref{teo_Frobenius_error} related to our novel R-RSVD procedure are not necessarily sharp.
-In practice, the approximation error $\|\bA-\mathbf{QQ}^T\bA\|$ can be much smaller than what is predicted by the bounds as shown in the next numerical example.
+Bounds on the quality of $\mathbf{Q}$ are provided also in~\cite[Section 2.2]{Bjarkason2019}.
+In particular, Bjarkason reports a bound on the 2-norm of the expected value of the approximation error, i.e., $\mathbb{E}[\|\bA-\mathbf{QQ}^T\bA\|_2]$.
+Comparing this result with the one we have in Theorem~\ref{teo1} is not straightforward.
+First of all, our procedure is equivalent to the one given in~\cite[Algorithm 1]{Bjarkason2019} when the latter is applied to $\bA^T$ for $\nu=2$.
+Therefore, the right-hand side in~\eqref{Thm1:bound2} must be compared with the right-hand side of~\cite[Equation (4.2)]{Bjarkason2019} with $\nu=2$.
+Moreover, the superiority of one bound on the other strongly depends on the gap between the singular values of the matrix $\bA$ at hand as we illustrate in the next example.

-\begin{experiment} In this example we numerically illustrate the bounds fulfilled by the RSVD (Theorem~\ref{them_RSVD}) and our novel R-RSVD (Theorem~\ref{teo1}) along with the actual errors achieved by the matrix $\mathbf{Q}$ computed by Algorithm~\ref{range_finder} and~\ref{alg1}.
+\begin{experiment} In this example we numerically illustrate the bounds fulfilled by the RSVD (Theorem~\ref{them_RSVD}), our R-RSVD (Theorem~\ref{teo1}), and the one given in~\cite[Equation (4.2)]{Bjarkason2019} along with the actual errors achieved by the matrix $\mathbf{Q}$ computed by Algorithm~\ref{range_finder} and~\ref{alg1}.
 To this end, we consider the matrices coming from the examples in~\cite[Section 6]{DEIM_CUR}.
 In particular, we consider the matrices $\bA_1,\bA_2 \in \mathbb{R}^{m \times n}$, $m=300\,000$, $n=300$, of the form

 where $\mathbf{x}_j \in \R^{m}, \mathbf{y}_j \in \R^{n}$ are sparse vectors with random nonnegative entries.
 These vectors are generated by the Matlab function {\tt sprand} with density parameter 0.025.
 By construction, there is a large gap between the tenth and the eleventh singular values of $\bA_1$ whereas the singular values of $\bA_2$ slowly decrease to zero.